DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 3) Android App(Mobile Client)
 4) Install the android client app in all the 3 user smart phone & input respective user names & infection status(I & N)
 5) Start traveling, meet with the infected person in a certain place & time
 6) Let's check in the web application with Infected User, Contact Distance & Datetime inputs.
-It will be identified & traced that infected user's contacts in the map & in the table.
+It will be identified & traced that infected user's contacts in the map & table.

 https://www.youtube.com/watch?v=